Search (American TV series): Probe Control

-Probe agents reported to V.C.R.
-Cameron (Burgess Meredith), the "director" of the investigations, who ran Probe Control, a center reminiscent of the NASA Mission Control Center.
-"Cam" was the leader of the expert team who monitored and provided the agent with intelligence.
+Probe agents report to V.C.R.
+Cameron (Burgess Meredith), the director of the investigations, who runs Probe Control, a center reminiscent of the NASA Mission Control Center.
+"Cam" is the leader of the expert team who monitors and provides the agent with intelligence.

-On-duty experts included a translator fluent in several languages, and a medical-telemetry specialist.
+On-duty experts include a translator fluent in several languages and a medical-telemetry specialist.

 Early in the series the Probe Control set was placed in a darkened isolated space, alluding to a large-scale operations center.
 By the middle of the season, the control room was scaled down and relocated to a well-lit but smaller "bunker" room.
 According to the show's credits, the computer equipment was provided by Control Data Corporation.

-Two modern, futuristic buildings were shown as the headquarters for World Securities Corporation.
+Two modern buildings were shown as the headquarters for World Securities Corporation.
 In the pilot movie, 555 California Street in San Francisco was used.
-This building, completed just a few years earlier in 1969, was once the headquarters building for Bank of America.
+This building, completed in 1969, was once the headquarters building for Bank of America.
 In the TV series, World Securities headquarters was 600 Commonwealth Avenue in Los Angeles.
 This is actually the Central Civil West Courthouse, which belongs to the Central Judicial District of Los Angeles.

 Probe hardware

 Each field agent is outfitted with a miniature scanner disguised as a piece of jewelry, which can be magnetically attached to special cuff links, tie clips, rings or pendants.
 This device continuously monitors the agent's progress, transmitting audio, video, and physical telemetry to Probe Control.
 These images were stabilized and rotated to permit real-time observation by a team of specialists at Probe Control who analyze the data, consult databases worldwide, and immediately provide information covertly to the field agent via a subcutaneous ear piece (or "earjack") implanted in the agent's mastoid process.
 (First-generation earjacks had platinum housings, later replaced with zirconium for unspecified reasons.)
 The agent can respond to Probe Control either audibly (via the microphone in the scanner) or by tapping out code with a dental implant, even when they don't have their scanner operating.

-The technology portrayed in the show was twenty to thirty years ahead of its time, and some of the technology was difficult for the viewers to identify with.

-Search finished in the Nielsen ratings for the 1972 -1973 TV Season with a 14.6 Average Audience.
-It was rated #61 out of #75 shows for that season.

-Episode list
+Episodes

 Home media

 On February 4, 2014, Warner Bros. released Search: The Complete Series on DVD in Region 1, via their Warner Archive Collection.